 If you are mailing your return, make a copy of your return before mailing.
-Also, make a copy of any schedules that you are sending in with your return.
+Also make a copy of any forms and schedules that you are including with your return.
 Keep the copies for your records.
-Be sure that you file the original and not a copy.
+Be sure that you mail the original and not a copy